fenrishunter500/FATEBOOK/Mechanics.md

 Misc.

  - [x] Dice changes?
 Would necessitate standard 7 dice set vs. the 4dF of Fate.
 (NO. NEAT IDEA, BUT IMPRACTICAL HERE)
- - [ ] Setting: Have one baked in, or no?
+ - [x] Setting: Have one baked in, or no?
 If so, need to develop.
+(NO)
  - [ ] Intro module.
 A massive WANT but not necessarily a NEED
  - [ ] Fictions!
  - [ ] Art!